-Where space is at a premium, built-in storage can be the best way to utilise every single centimetre.
+Where space is at a premium, built-in storage can be the best way to utilize every single centimeter.
 This bedroom in a converted chapel used as a holiday home in County Durham, includes a wall of storage that is fitted around the bed and follows the angle of the roof.
 It offers a place to display a few treasured items, and hanging space for guests' clothing.

 2. Choose custom-made and freestanding shelving